The Book Guru

 My initial marketing and editorial assessments--and writing and publishing mentorships-- lead writers into scintillating light that might leave them flattened for a moment.
 But, when they look up, they are seeing publishing reality without blinders, for the first time.
 They can see that the path to the top is rigorous, but it is clearly-marked.
 When the the ascent is no longer shadowed by delusions, false hopes, and empty promises, the hike promises to be as exhilarating as it is tough.

-When I do an overview of a first manuscript, I see critical weaknesses in the narrative, the descriptive prose, and the writing voice, that other editorial professionals don't know to look for--or don't dare to address, if they do see them.
-In contrast, in my general critiques, I lay-out the problematic issues in stark relief, and then tell writers what they need to do to rewrite and re-envision their work in new stronger, and more publishable manuscripts.
+When I do an overview of a first manuscript, I am able to see some critical weaknesses in the narrative, the descriptive prose, and the writing voice, that other editorial professionals don't know to look for--or don't dare to address, if they do see them.
+In contrast, in my general critiques, I lay-out the problematic issues in stark relief, and then offer to show writers what they need to do to rewrite and re-envision their work in new stronger, and more publishable manuscripts.

-As a freelance editor and writing/publishing coach, I have mentored a number of writers to notable publishing success, after they wrote new manuscripts with stronger voices and more powerful descriptive content, under my direction; they include:
+As a freelance editor and writing/publishing coach, I have mentored a number of writers to notable publishing success, after they revised and rewrote new material with stronger voices and more powerful descriptive content, under my direction; they include:

-** The Bastard of Istanbul: A Novel, by Elif Shafak, which sold to Viking for a significant advance, and received world-wide critical attention and sales.
+** The Bastard of Istanbul: A Novel, by Elif Shafak, was sold to Viking, and has received world-wide critical attention and sales.

-** Grip: A Memoir of Fierce Attractions, by Nina Hamburg (published by a small independent publisher); a memoir that garnered national awards and glowing reviews;
+** Grip: A Memoir of Fierce Attractions, by Nina Hamburg was published by a small independent publisher; the memoir has garnered national awards and glowing reviews;

-** The Champagne Diet by Cara Alwill Leyba, a self-help/inspirational book that launched a series of self-published lifestyle/business advice books for young professional women, the latest of which, Girl Code, has risen as high as #4 in the "women & business" genre on Amazon's bestseller list as an e-book, and #6, as a trade paperback.
+** The Champagne Diet by Cara Alwill Leyba, is a self-help/inspirational book that launched Alwill-Leyba's series of self-published lifestyle/business advice books for young professional women, one of which, Girl Code, rose as high as #4 in the "women & business" genre on Amazon's bestseller list as an e-book, and #6, as a trade paperback.

 Please see "The Financial Commitment" page for detailed descriptions of the three options for receiving my writing, editing, marketing, and publishing expertise: